Incentive Per Diem (IPD) Box Cars

 The IPD Boxcar Boom

 In the 1970s, a surge of brightly coloured boxcars swept across North American railroads, marking the rise of shortline fever.
-This movement was spurred by changes in Association of American Railroads (AAR) car service rules, which incentivized the use of boxcars leased from shortline railroads.
-At a time when larger railroads were heavily investing in specialized freight cars like covered hoppers and intermodal flatcars, their fleets of aging general-purpose boxcars (XM-class) faced a growing shortfall.
+This movement was spurred by changes in Association of American Railroads (AAR) car service rules, which incentivised the use of boxcars leased from shortline railroads.
+At a time when larger railroads were heavily investing in specialised freight cars like covered hoppers and intermodal flatcars, their fleets of ageing general-purpose boxcars (XM-class) faced a growing shortfall.
 Opportunistic financiers and shortlines stepped in to fill the gap, ushering in the era of Incentive Per Diem (IPD) boxcars.

 The Mechanics of IPD Boxcars

-IPD boxcars allowed shortline railroads to charge a per diem—a daily fee—until their cars were returned by larger railroads, encouraging swift turnaround and high utilization.
-These boxcars, which were primarily 50-foot, 70-ton rib-sided designs, featured either 10-foot sliding or plug doors, or double sliding doors optimized for mechanical loading.
-This design balance made them versatile for various commodities and industrial customers.
-Built by manufacturers like ACF Industries, Pullman-Standard, Berwick Forge & Fabricating, Golden Tye, Paccar, and Thrall, these boxcars became ubiquitous throughout the U.S. and Canada.
+IPD boxcars allowed shortline railroads to charge a per diem (a daily fee) until their cars were returned by larger railroads, encouraging swift turnaround and high utilisation.
+These boxcars, primarily 50-foot, 70-ton rib-sided designs, featured either 10-foot sliding or plug doors, or double sliding doors optimised for mechanical loading.
+This design balance made them versatile for a range of commodities and industrial customers.
+Built by manufacturers such as ACF Industries, Pullman-Standard, Berwick Forge & Fabricating, Golden Tye, Paccar, and Thrall, these boxcars became ubiquitous across the U.S. and Canada.

 A Financial Windfall for Shortlines

-Financiers such as the National Railroad Utilization Corporation (NRUC) and SSI Corporation saw an opportunity to lease boxcars to the nation’s 300 shortlines.
-Many of these shortlines had minimal or no boxcar fleets of their own but operated on lines with sufficient outbound traffic to justify the expense.
+Financiers like the National Railroad Utilization Corporation (NRUC) and SSI Corporation saw an opportunity to lease boxcars to the nation’s 300 shortlines.
+Many of these shortlines had minimal or no boxcar fleets of their own but operated lines with enough outbound traffic to justify the expense.
 For these railroads, leasing IPD boxcars provided much-needed revenue and operational flexibility.
 A newly built IPD boxcar, costing around $32,000, could generate over $7,000 annually in per diem fees.
-The majority of this revenue flowed back to the lessors, while shortlines retained a smaller cut (12–20%).
+The majority of this revenue flowed back to the lessors, while shortlines retained a smaller cut (typically between 12% and 20%).

-Eye-catching colours and logos adorned these boxcars to promote the lessee shortlines, while the standardization of 50-foot boxcars with plug or sliding doors made them attractive to shippers.
+Eye-catching colours and logos adorned these boxcars to promote the lessee shortlines.
+The standardisation of 50-foot boxcars with plug or sliding doors made them attractive to shippers.
 Fleets ranged from the modest 20 cars leased by Lenawee County Railroad to the 2,000 baby-blue boxcars of St. Lawrence Railroad.

 The Loophole and the Boom

 The AAR’s rules exempted IPD boxcars from traditional car service requirements, allowing these “free runners” to roam the national network without needing to return home when empty.
-This loophole meant IPD boxcars could remain in service for longer periods, maximizing profitability.
-Major Class I railroads, such as Conrail, grew frustrated as they were forced to pay per diem fees for boxcars they often didn’t need.
-In response, some began bypassing the intended system by sending empty IPD cars back to shortlines, regardless of pre-existing traffic arrangements.
+This loophole meant IPD boxcars could stay in service for longer periods, maximising profitability.
+Major Class I railroads, such as Conrail, grew frustrated as they were forced to pay per diem fees for boxcars they often did not need.
+Some responded by sending empty IPD cars back to shortlines, regardless of any existing traffic arrangements.

 Between 1974 and 1981, over 60,000 new boxcars were built under IPD arrangements.
-Shortline fleets exploded in size, with cars built to similar specifications to maximize utilization.
-Meanwhile, Railbox, a subsidiary of Trailer Train Corporation, was founded by Class I railroads in 1974 to counteract the IPD trend.
-Railbox introduced its own fleet of 50-foot yellow boxcars emblazoned with the slogan “Next Load, Any Road,” which operated on similar principles but avoided per diem fees because Railbox itself was not classified as a railroad.
+Shortline fleets exploded in size, with cars built to similar specifications to maximise utilisation.
+Meanwhile, Railbox, a subsidiary of Trailer Train Corporation, was founded by Class I railroads in 1974 to counter the IPD trend.
+Railbox introduced its own fleet of 50-foot yellow boxcars bearing the slogan “Next Load, Any Road.”
+These operated on similar principles but avoided per diem fees because Railbox itself was not classified as a railroad.

 The Decline and Legacy